pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-02-easy-guide-to-installing-docker.md

 ## Installing NVIDIA Docker

 Now that we have installed Docker, we will configure the compatibility of Docker with NVIDIA Drivers.
-We do this with [NVIDIA Container Toolkit][Install NVIDIA Container Toolkit] which replaces [nvidia-docker][nvidia-docker].
+We do this with [NVIDIA Container Toolkit][Install NVIDIA Container Toolkit] which replaces [Nvidia-Docker][Nvidia-Docker].
 The toolkit allows users to build and run GPU-accelerated containers.
 The article [Using GPU in Docker][Using GPU in Docker] goes into more depth in the matter.

 ```bash
 curl -fsSL https://nvidia.github.io/libnvidia-container/gpgkey | sudo gpg --dearmor -o /usr/share/keyrings/nvidia-container-toolkit-keyring.gpg \